abhishekmishragithub/fill_certificates/README.md

 ## Script to batch fill certificates

 ### How does it work?
-The script iterates through `data/timesheet.csv` and fills the value in the certificate and stores them in `certs/`.
+The script iterates through `data/timesheet.csv` and fills the value in the certificate template picked from `./certificate-template.jpg` and stores them in `certs/`.
 Each certificate is stored with name of the participant.

 __Example:__